The EEP Kit

 9 months

-"I don't paint because I do not know how to paint."
+“I don't paint because I don't know how to paint.”

-The EEP kit is designed to break this barrier.
+A kit is designed to break this barrier

 Why do people paint?

-To explore this, I conducted interviews (Figure 1), and protocol analysis sessions (Figure 2), which introduced me to the concept of the flow state, coined by Hungarian-American psychologist, Mihaly Csikszentmihalyi.
+To explore this question, I conducted interviews (figure 1) and protocol analysis sessions (figure 2).
+These led me to the concept of flow state, a term coined by Hungarian-American psychologist Mihaly Csikszentmihalyi, describing a mental state of deep focus and immersion in an activity.

 The Flow State